Want to get more traffic? Check out how easy SEO can be.

 Use of the canonical tag is not mandatory, and Matt Cutts has previously stated that duplicate content rarely results in a penalty unless it is spam or being used to manipulate rank.
 Google mostly ignores the exact content to avoid having a SERP cluttered with the same results from different URLs.
 If it doesn’t, the penalty you may suffer is a lower overall rank for all duplicate content.

-How to Correctly Use the Canonical Tag
+How to Implement Canonical Tags

 The first thing to do when using the canonical tag is to decide which is the preferred URL and then add the following markup to the <head> section of the selected URL and all its variants: